pdp10/AstroJournal/README.md

 To compile AstroJournal on GNU/Linux type: ant jar

+To read the source code documentation type: ant javadoc

-Then, you can run AstroJournal on GNU/Linux typing:
+You can run AstroJournal on GNU/Linux typing:
 ./create_journal.sh

-## Samples of observation records
-Samples of observation record to test AstroJournal are already inserted in the folder tsv_reports and tsv_catalogue.
-These can be edited with any common text editor (e.g. emacs or kate).

-# Development:

 ## ChangeLog:

 v0.8

-- Design of the main graphic user interface (still incomplete)
+- Design of the main graphic user interface (currently not connected to the program)

 v0.7